erfanzar/EasyDeL/README.md

 - T5        (Support `FSDP`, `MP`, `DP`)(_Supports gradient checkpointing_)

 - _LLama GPT-J MosaicMPT Falcon supports Flash Attention_

 you can also tell me the model you want in Flax/Jax version and ill try my best to build it ;)

+## Tutorials

+_Tutorials on how to use and train or serve your models with EasyDel is available at examples dir_

 ## FineTuning